OpenChain-Project/OpenChain-JWG/subgroups/sbom-sg/outcomes/SPDX-Lite/Proposal_v3.0/model/LiteProfile-Requirements.md

 ## Our usage

-We want to define as a profile a collection of mandatory elements that meet the following requirements:
+We want to define a profile as a collection of required elements that meet the following requirements:

 1. Able to use for open source license clearance
 2. NTIA minimum elements for a SBOM compliant

 ## Nessesary Classes

-Classes we think is necessary based on the results of our research
+Nessesary Classes we think:

 - Package (<- SoftwareArtifact <- Artifact <- Element)
 - CustomLicense (<- License <- ExtendableLicense(?) <- Element(?) )